 General University Information

-The University offers a broad range of academic programs through the following administrative units:
+The University offers a broad range of academic programs and support through the following administrative units:

-- The College of Agriculture and Human Sciences
+- The College of Agriculture, Food and Natural Resources

 - The School of Architecture

 - The Marvin D. and June Samuel Brailsford College of Arts and Sciences

 - The College of Business

 - The Whitlowe R. Green College of Education

 - The Roy G. Perry College of Engineering